Enhance Your Vacation With These Things To Do In Ladakh

 Photo: T. R. Shankar Raman / Wikimedia Commons

 Hemis National Park is located at a high altitude in Leh, Ladakh.
 This park is globally famous for the snow leopards which reside in the national park.
 This national park spans over 4000 square kilometres and is now the largest national park in India.
 The park ranges from the area in Hemis to the north of Zanskar.
 It has been recorded that there are more than 200 snow leopards in the national park.
 Other animal species include wild sheep, goats and yaks.
-It also includes the Great Tibetan Sheep.
+It also includes the Great Tibetan Sheep, making it a great inclusion among things to do in Ladakh with kids, especially for wildlife-loving families.

 Best Time To Visit: June To February